crumleyc/DatabaseProject1/README-Template.md

 * MovieDB
 * Table

+On a Unix bash shell, the command to compile is as follows:
+"$ javac MovieBD.java Table.java" or simply "$ javac *.java" when in the project directory.

 The class MovieDB is the main class.

 ## Running the tests

 The program can be tested by running the main class 'MovieDB'.
 If the operators work the output table show the correct result.

-## Deployment

-Add additional notes about how to deploy this on a live system
+To run the program run the following command:
+"$ java MovieDB"

 ## Built With